Stone Structures of Northeastern United States Banner Stone structures website banner II

 Reads “I 10”

-Double triangle motif, similar to one on milestone 33.
+Double triangle motif, similar to the one on milestone 33.

 Source: The information on the Newbury, MA milestones comes from the book Stories Carved in Stone.
 The meaning and purpose of the various geometric folk designs is discussed in much greater detail in the book.